 Relationship of the organization to its physician workforce—direct employment, an open staff model, an affiliated network, or some combination of these—and the reporting structure for overseeing these individuals

 Key priorities outlined by the executive leadership team and typically articulated in the organization's strategic plan.
 Priorities may include expanding access, improving quality, market expansion, evolving toward new payment models, pursuing contracts with local employers, or preparing for value-based payments

 Current financial health of the organization

-Current reputational strengths and risks
+Existing reputational strengths and risks

 External landscape and competitiveness of the practice environment in which the organization functions

-It is also crucial to obtain quantitative data once these broad organizational factors are understood.
+Once these broad organizational factors are understood, it is also crucial to obtain quantitative data.
 Such assessment typically involves an institution-wide survey of physicians and other professionals within the CWO's scope.
 Such surveys should include standardized and validated instruments for which there are national benchmarks and that holistically evaluate dimensions of professional fulfillment and occupational distress.
-Examples include the Well-Being Index by Mayo Clinic, the Stanford Professional Fulfillment Index, the Maslach Burnout Inventory, and the AMA Professional Burnout and Satisfaction Survey (the Mini-Z).
+Examples include the Well-Being Index by Mayo Clinic, the Stanford Model of Professional Fulfillment™, the Maslach Burnout Inventory, and the AMA Organizational Assessment.